 Required of seniors in Weaving and Designing Option.
-Elective for others The development of design specifications for selected complex fabrics and a study of the geometrical and aesthetic factors influencing their suitability for specific end uses.
-Two 1-hour lectures per week.
+Elective for others

+The development of design specifications for selected complex fabrics and a study of the geometrical and aesthetic factors influencing their suitability for specific end uses.

 MR. WHITTIER and STAFF